 If you want to attract birds and potential fairies to your porch or garden, give them somewhere pretty to land by creating a perch made from natural items, some found in your own yard.
 With a grapevine wreath, branch, pinecones and moss or other yard findings, you can fashion a naturally beautiful landing zone.
-Kids will love to get in on the action with this project as well, especially with the promise of magical fairies visiting.
+Kids will love to get in on the action with this project as well, especially with the promise of visits from magical fairies.

 Before you begin, collect small items from outdoors that can be used to decorate your perch.
 If you are making your perch with kids, collecting can be a fun scavenger hunt.